 2. What are the benefits for advertisers?

-Advertisers who choose to publish pay per call campaigns are able to expand their distribution and inbound call volume across multiple channels with minimum added work on their part.
-They also have the benefit of complete visibility and control over call traffic and the customer experience.
+Advertisers who choose to publish pay-per-call campaigns are able to expand their distribution and inbound call volume across multiple channels with minimum added work on their part.
+They also have the benefit of complete visibility and control over call traffic and customer experience.

-The best verticals for pay-per-call are industries that focus on lead generation like insurance, EDU, home services, travel, legal services, financial services, etc. It also works well with any high-consideration product or service where customers usually require a human touch at some point in the purchase journey.
+The best verticals for pay-per-call are considered purchase industries that focus on lead generation like healthcare, insurance, home services, travel, legal services, financial services, etc. It also works well with any high-consideration product or service where customers usually require a human touch at some point in the purchase journey.
 From a retail perspective, anything with an average order value north of $400 are also good candidates.

 4. What are the benefits for publishers?

 With pay-per-call, publishers can develop a new stream of revenue within their existing business model.
 It’s not about clicks or calls, it’s clicks and calls.
 Pay per call provides an opportunity to monetize online and phone traffic using the existing channels and promotional methods.
 Publishers will also have the same tracking capabilities and analytics for call traffic that they use for online traffic.